Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Experiment

 \subsection{Data Analysis}

-The seven task types in the experiment were divided into two categories: task types that required participants to enter numerical responses and task types in which participants had to select the name of an administrative unit.
+Responses to the seven task types in the experiment belonged to one of two categories: numerical responses or the name of an administrative unit.
 Five of the seven task types belong to the former category (\textit{Estimate Administrative Unit}, \textit{Compare Administrative Units}, \textit{Compare Zones}, \textit{Detect Change in Administrative Unit}, and \textit{Detect Change in Zone}), while two belong to the latter (\textit{Find Top} and \textit{Cluster}).
 For the five task types that required numerical responses, we wanted to compare the participants' task completion rates, the accuracy of their responses, and response times when performing the tasks under the four treatments listed in Section \ref{sec:procedure_and_design}.
 For the two task types that did not require numerical responses, we wanted to compare error rates and response times under the four treatments.

 The five task types with numerical responses can be divided into two subcategories.
 In the first subcategory (\textit{Estimate Administrative Unit}), the correct answer had to be a positive number.
 However, in the second subcategory (comprising both \textit{Compare} and both \textit{Detect Change} task types), the correct answer could be positive or negative.
 Therefore, responses to the second subcategory were in two parts.
 First, participants had to answer whether the focal region had a larger or smaller area than the reference region (i.e., they had to determine the sign of the difference in area).
-Subsequently, the participant entered the magnitude of the difference.
+Subsequently, participants entered the magnitude of the difference.

 To compare the participants' accuracy for the five task types that required numerical responses, we first normalized the numerical data as follows: